Sendan4/Patata-Engine/docs/README_en.md

 - VkLayer_khronos_validation must be found by Patata if it is compiled with ```USE_EXTERNAL_LIBS```, and it must be in the same directory.
 - Re-do the way Patata can load or accept icons for the window

-## Third-party libraries used in this project
+## Dependencies used in this project
 <ul>
 	<li><a href = "http://www.libsdl.org/">SDL2</a></li>
 	<li><a href = "https://www.vulkan.org/">Vulkan</a></li>